-The accompanying financial statements have been prepared in conformity with U. S. generally accepted accounting principles and the financial statements for the years ended December 30, 2006, December 31, 2005 and January 1, 2005 have been audited by Dixon Hughes PLLC, Independent Auditors.
+The accompanying financial statements have been prepared in conformity with U. S. generally accepted accounting principles and the financial statements for the years ended December 29, 2007, December 30, 2006 and December 31, 2005 have been audited by Dixon Hughes PLLC, Independent Registered Public Accounting Firm.
 Management of the Company assumes responsibility for the accuracy and reliability of the financial statements.
 In discharging such responsibility, management has established certain standards which are subject to continuous review and are monitored through the Company's financial management.
-The Board of Directors pursues its oversight role for the financial statements through its Audit Committee which consists of outside directors.
+The Board of Directors pursues its oversight role for the financial statements through its Audit Committee which consists of independent directors.
 The Audit Committee meets on a regular basis with representatives of management and Dixon Hughes PLLC.